MSc Data Science

 Understand how to store, process and analyse big data.

 Build skills in evidence-based communication, argumentation and data visualisation.

 Implement data science projects from end to end, using real data to address business, health and sustainability problems.

 Gain exposure to a range of current data science methods and tools.

-Take part in a substantial interdisciplinary group project and a research dissertation on a particular aspect of data science.
+Take part in a substantial interdisciplinary group project.

 You'll have access to extracurricular opportunities such as team competitions, data hackathons and paid projects for external clients through our enterprise studio network, The Foundry.

 Mentoring will be available for self-organised student teams taking part in data science competitions and hackathons.

 See our full glossary of learning and teaching terms.

 Full-time (over one year): 8 hours a week of teaching and related activities, and 16 hours a week on self-directed study.